Susan L. Carney: Federal judicial service

 On May 20, 2010, President Barack Obama nominated Carney to the seat on the United States Court of Appeals for the Second Circuit that was vacated by Judge Barrington D. Parker Jr., who assumed senior status in October 2009.
 In announcing the nomination, President Obama stated, “At every step of her career, Susan Carney has performed with excellence and unwavering integrity.
 I am confident she will serve the people of Connecticut with distinction on the Circuit Court bench."
 On May 17, 2011, the United States Senate confirmed Carney's nomination by a 71–28 vote.
 She received her commission on May 17, 2011.
 She entered duty as a Circuit Judge on June 21, 2011.

 On November 5, 2021, Carney announced that she would assume senior status upon the confirmation of her successor.
 She assumed senior status on September 27, 2022.

+In May 2024, the Supreme Court ruled unanimously in the First Amendment case of National Rifle Association of America v.
+Vullo, favoring the NRA's case against New York insurance regulator Maria Vullo.
+The court overturned the decision of Carney and her two fellow Second Circuit jurists, Denny Chin and Rosemary Pooler.

 Personal life

+Carney married journalist Lincoln W. Caplan, also a Harvard Law School graduate, in February 1979 in Waltham, Massachusetts.
+They have a daughter, Molly Caplan.

 Carney has five brothers.
 Her mother, Cleo Carney, and father, John R. Carney, both served in the United States Navy.